24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 We provide structural drying throughout Cedar Rapids and Linn County — Downtown, Northwest, Southeast Cedar Rapids, Marion, Hiawatha, Robins, Ely, and Fairfax.

-Commercial dehumidifier and air movers running in a basement during structural drying
+Professional-grade dehumidifier and air movers running in a basement during structural drying

 Our 4-Step Restoration Process